 History of International Financial and Monetary Crises

 Course examines monetary/financial crises plaguing world since 16th century.
 Analyzes origin, unfolding, and impact of crises, debates generated by them, and formulation/implementation of policy measures.
 Attention to international implications/connections on European/Asian money supply, banking/credit systems; reaction to South Sea Bubble and John Law Credit Systems in numerous European nations; experiments with paper money in America; rise/demise of gold standard in 19th/20th century; currency and exchange rate problems of last three decades.
 Case studies will be selected and assigned according to participants' interests.
-Pre-requisites: ECON205D and 210D.
-One course.
+Prerequisite: Economics 201D and 210D.